NicolasAngleraud/SuperWikt-fr/README.md

 # StageM2
-This repository contains files aiming at the production of a lexical resource for french nouns based on a partial extraction of the Wiktionary enriched with semantic information through trained classifiers able to classify a lexical sense into coarse semantic classes called supersenses (such as Person, Animal, Feeling, Cognition, Act, ...).
+This repository contains files aiming at the production of a lexical resource for french nouns based on a partial extraction of Wiktionary enriched with semantic information through trained classifiers able to classify a lexical sense into coarse semantic classes called supersenses (such as Person, Animal, Feeling, Cognition, Act, ...).
 It contains the following files:

 - extract_enrich_wiktionary.sh: Shell script implementing a pipeline meant to partialy extract information of Wiktionary from bz2 archive of a dump file and enrich the extracted resource with supersenses using trained models based on FlauBERT large.

-- train_new_def_ex_model.sh: Shell script implementing a pipepline meant to train new definition and examlple supersense classifiers using new sense annotated data.
+- train_new_def_ex_model.sh: Shell script implementing a pipepline meant to train new definition and examlple supersense classifiers using sense annotated data.
 It keeps the same hyperparameters as the ones used to get current classifiers.

--

--

--

--

--

--

--

--

--

--

--

--
+- dataEncoder.py: Python script used to encode data to train classifiers bases on FlauBERT large.

+- lexicalClf.py: Python script implementing the architecture, training and evaluation of the FlauBERT large based classifiers.

+- extract_wiki.py: Python script used to build a tsv file containing part of the sense data of Wiktionary from a ttl dump file.

+- process_examples.py: Python script used to process examples of each sense and get tokenized examples with the rank of the target words in each example.

+- get_preds.py: Python script used to apply the supersense classifiers on each sense of the resource and get the predicted class as well as the scores of each class.

+- enrich_wiktionary.py: Python script used to fill the resource with the classes and scores from a file containing the predictions made for each sense.

+- train_def_ex_lex_clf.py: Python script implementing the training and evaluation of the definition and example classifiers based on FlauBERT large.

+- sense_data.tsv: TSV file containig the sense data from Wiktionary.

+- ex_data.tsv: TSV file containing the tokenized examples and the ranks of the target words for each sense.

 There are two main typical pipelines: